 Assessment methods range from exams, quizzes, assignments, interviews, oral presentations, papers, proposals and project deliverables.

+The Program admits a cohort twice a year, fall and spring.
+Applicants must meet the minimum requirements outlined by the School of Graduate Studies and Research.
 In addition to earning a baccalaureate degree from an accredited college or university, applicants must have:

-1) A minimum undergraduate grade point average of 3.0 for the last 60 credit hours
+• a minimum undergraduate grade point average of 3.0 in the last 60 credit hours or documentation of a graduate degree, or

 The competencies that guide the MHA Program are adopted from the Healthcare Leadership Alliance Competency Directory which identifies competencies that are important across diverse professional roles within healthcare management.
 The Healthcare Leadership Alliance (HLA) is comprised of the following organizations: American College of Healthcare Executives (ACHE); American College of Physician Executives (ACPE); American Organization of Nurse Executives (AONE); Healthcare Financial Management Association (HFMA); Healthcare Information and Management Systems Society (HIMSA); Medical Group Management Association (MGMA) and its certifying body, the American College of Medical Practice Executives (ACMPE).